-Rising interest rates may adversely impact our business.
+An increase in interest rates may adversely impact our business.

-On November 3, 2021, we executed the 2021 Credit Facility, which consists of a \$50.0 million revolving line of credit with a maturity date of November 3, 2026.
+On November 3, 2021, we executed the Third Amended and Restated Loan and Security Agreement with Silicon Valley Bank, which consists of a \$50.0 million revolving line of credit with a maturity date of November 3, 2026 (2021 Credit Facility).
 The 2021 Credit Facility bears interest at a floating annual rate equal to the greater of (i) an applicable floor rate that ranges from 2.25% to 3.0% based on our average liquidity position as defined in the 2021 Credit Facility and (ii) the prime rate less a margin that ranges from 0.25% to 1.0% based on our average liquidity position as defined in the 2021 Credit Facility.

-The U.S. Federal Reserve has significantly raised, and may continue to raise, its benchmark interest rates.
-An increase in the federal benchmark rate has resulted in an increase in market interest rates.
-Although we do not have any outstanding borrowings under the 2021 Credit Facility or under any other debt agreement (other than convertible notes that were automatically converted into our Class A common stock upon the completion of our initial public offering), because our interest rate is tied to market rates, if we incur debt in the future, including under the 2021 Credit Facility, rising interest rates could increase our borrowing costs on any future borrowings.
+If the U.S. Federal Reserve were to raise its benchmark interest rates, market interest rates could also increase.
+Although we do not have any outstanding borrowings under the 2021 Credit Facility or under any other debt agreement (other than convertible notes that were automatically converted into our Class A common stock upon the completion of our initial public offering), because our interest rate is tied to market rates, if we incur debt in the future, including under the 2021 Credit Facility, an increase in interest rates in the future could increase our borrowing costs on any future borrowings.
 In addition, operating and growing our business may require additional capital, which could include equity or debt financing.
-Rising interest rates could negatively impact our ability to obtain such financing on commercially reasonable terms or at all.
+An increase in interest rates in the future could negatively impact our ability to obtain such financing on commercially reasonable terms or at all.
 Further, to the extent we are required to obtain financing at higher borrowing costs to support our operations, we may be unable to offset such costs through price increases to our clients, other cost control measures, or other means.
 Any attempts to offset cost increases with price increases may result in reduced sales, increased client dissatisfaction, or otherwise harm our reputation.